-Tell the story of the last letter from a New Castle soldier, sent to his wife just before D-Day.
-In it, he wrote about how he wished he could take their three-year-old daughter to her first movie.
+Or tell the story of the last letter of a soldier from New Castle to his wife before D-Day telling her how he'd like to take their three year old to her first movie:

-"Darn it, darling, I would certainly like to be on hand when Dee goes to see her first movie ...
+"Darn it, darling, I would certainly like to be on hand when Dee goes to see her first movie," ...

-Take her to Youngstown, Pittsburgh or Cleveland to one of those theaters with a long impressive lobby with candy counters and attractive posters...I'll bet she will love it.
+"Take her to Youngstown, Pittsburgh or Cleveland to one of those theaters with a long impressive lobby with candy counters and attractive posters," he added.
+"I'll bet she will love it.
 Don't postpone her enjoyment until I come home, but let me know how she reacts to all the glamour of Hollywood's productions.
 Love, Frank."